-Ruben DIEUDONNÉ CHIFF OPERATIONS OFFICER
+Ruben DIEUDONNÉ CHIEF OPERATIONS OFFICER

-Ruben has more than twenty years of experience in the financial inclusion sector, with eight years in management positions.
-He has held the position of Director of Operations of Haiti's largest MFIs for 2 years and was an independent consultant in financial inclusion before joining the Baobab Group.
+Ruben has more than twenty years of experience in the financial inclusion sector, with eight years

 Ruben headed Baobab Senegal for more than seven years, now in second position among the country's microfinance institutions.
 He was appointed head of Baobab Côte d'Ivoire in December 2017, in order to sustain the subsidiary's growth while ensuring better control of the subsidiary's credit risk and operational risk.
 Recently, Ruben took over as Group Chief Operations Officer.